thirumurthis/Learnings/ElasticSearchNotes.md

 ```
  - Note: There is a limit in the number of field created for document <1000

+##### If we know the document id we can update the field values by using PUT verb and passing the details of the document.

+##### To update the specfic field use the POST command

 #####  URL to view the details
 ```
 http://localhost:9200/<name-of-index>/_doc/<id-of-document>